LIUYAJINGUSTC/yajingliu.github.io/index.md

 ## About Me

-Yajing Liu received the B.S. degree in electronic engineering from University of Science and Technology of China, in 2016.
-She is currently working toward the Ph.D. degree in University of Science and Technology of China.
+Yajing Liu received the B.S. degree and Ph.D degree in electronic engineering from University of Science and Technology of China, in 2016 and 2021.
+She is currently working in JD.com.
 Her research interests include transfer learning, domain generalization, and speech enhancement.

 ### Education
 Ph.D. in Electrical Engineering, University of Science and Technology of China, September 2016 – November 2021.